MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/04-Ex1-2-use-teams-prepare-support-meeting.md

+---
+lab:
+  title: 'Exercise 1, Task 2: Use Copilot in Teams to prepare for a client support
+    meeting'
+  description: As part of Lamna Healthcare Company’s initiative to improve support
+    efficiency, you must prepare for a strategic sync with your Support Leadership team.
+The topic of discussion is the recent uptick in issues coming from Trey Research, one of Lamna’s oldest and most valuable customers.
+  duration: 30 minutes
+  level: 100
+  islab: true
+---

 # Exercise 1, Task 2: Use Copilot in Teams to prepare for a client support meeting
 ---
 As part of Lamna Healthcare Company’s initiative to improve support efficiency, you must prepare for a strategic sync with your Support Leadership team.
 The topic of discussion is the recent uptick in issues coming from Trey Research, one of Lamna’s oldest and most valuable customers.